 Included on this website are guides to spotting and identifying the common jet airliners of today.

-And recognizing the existence and importance of early jetliners, we include information on classic jetliners such as the 707, DC-8, Convair 880/990, and L-1011.
-However, we don't deal with turboprops, business jets or military aircraft on this site.
+And recognizing the importance of early jetliners, we include information on classic jetliners such as the 707, DC-8, Convair 880/990, and L-1011.
+However, our focus on this site is not with turboprops, business jets or military aircraft.

 The success of the 707 made Boeing the leader in commercial airliners, and led to a popular family of jetliners introduced over the years: the 717, 727, 737, 747, 757, 767, 777, and the 787.